What Steps Are Involved in Filling a Tooth?

 - Strength -- can withstand chewing forces

-- Expense -- is less expensive than composite fillings
+- Expense -- may be less expensive than composite fillings

 Disadvantages of silver fillings: